We have provided a high-quality Design and Technology Curriculum which will inspire and challenge our pupils by:

 How our pupils will be taught the Design and Technology Curriculum (implementation):

-Pupils' learning (knowledge and skills) is assessed during and at the end of the unit, using the assessment materials in the Kapow scheme of work.
-The assessments contribute to a summative judgement at the end of the year.
-The Kapow scheme of work includes ‘Knowledge Organisers’ for each unit; these will be used to help pupils to remember what they have learned in previous topics.
+In KS2, pupils' learning is assessed during and at the end of the unit at spaced intervals (roughly 2, 6 and 12 weeks), using the assessment materials in the Kapow scheme of work.
 Photographs, pupil sketch books and observations of pupils will be used to gather evidence for assessment.
-Please select the link below to download the progression document.

 The impact of the curriculum will be reviewed at the end of the year through observations and assessments of pupils’ learning, reviews of pupils’ work and through pupil discussions about their learning.